ME-ICA/tedana/docs/approach.rst

 In ``tedana``, we take the time series from all the collected TEs, combine them, and decompose the resulting data into components that can be classified as BOLD or non-BOLD.
-This is performed in a series of steps including:
+This is performed in a series of steps, including:

 * Principal components analysis
 * Independent components analysis